 All Job Types

 As the title implies, this includes every listing in the database, sorted by date.
 The newest listings are at the top.
-There are currently more than 3,000 listings.
-All jobs are deleted after about two months, unless removal is requested sooner by the employer.
+There are currently more than 4,000 listings.
+All jobs are deleted after three months, unless removal is requested sooner by the employer.
 We do not maintain an archive of old postings.

 (U.S. Senate and U.S. House of Representatives)

 These listings include all personal office positions, committee positions, and administrative positions in Congress.
 We also post listings for Member office positions in district offices on occasion.
-Job titles include legislative aide, legislative director, press secretary, communications director, chief of staff , intern, receptionist, staff assistant, scheduler, executive assistant, secretary, legislative correspondent, legislative assistant, administrative assistant, district office director, caseworker, office manager, professional staff member, research assistant, staff director, and legal counsel.
+Job titles include legislative assistant, legislative director, press secretary, communications director, chief of staff, intern, receptionist, staff assistant, scheduler, executive assistant, secretary, legislative correspondent, administrative assistant, district office director, caseworker, office manager, professional staff member, research assistant, staff director, and legal counsel.

 Look here for any type of lobbying, policy, analysis, or research position.
 Examples of job titles in this category include lobbyist, government/legislative affairs director or manager, research assistant, fellow, manager or director of advocacy, and issues analyst or specialist.

 Washington is a town of talkers, so here's where to look for anything related to communicating a message.
-These listings include media relations, public relations, public affairs, social media marketing, editing, writing/reporting, and account management jobs.
+These listings include media relations, public relations, public affairs, reporter, social media marketing, writer/editor, and account management jobs.